Fact or Fiction? The Truth About the Flu Shot

-The flu is more than just a reason to stay home from work or school.
-It can lead to severe complications — such as pneumonia and inflammation of vital organs, like the heart and brain — and even death.
-According to the Centers for Disease Control and Prevention (CDC), roughly 8 percent of the U.S. population gets the flu each year.
+Seasonal influenza, commonly known as the flu, is more than just a reason to stay home from work or school.
+It can lead to severe complications — such as pneumonia and inflammation of the heart and brain — and even death.
+According to the Centers for Disease Control and Prevention (CDC), roughly 8% of the U.S. population gets the flu each year.

 How can you protect yourself?
 Get a flu shot.

 “Each year, as the flu season approaches, I field the same questions: ‘Will the flu shot make me sick?’, ‘I never get sick, so why do I need the flu shot?’ and ‘Why do I need to get the flu shot every year?’” says Northwestern Medicine Internal Medicine Physician Candice R. Robb Rarey, DO.
 “I advocate for everyone to get the flu shot.
 It’s the number one way to protect yourself and others from influenza.”

-On average each year, more than 200,000 people are hospitalized for flu-related complications, and misconceptions about the flu shot are partly to blame.
+On average each year, more than 200,000 people are hospitalized for flu-related complications.
+Misconceptions about the flu shot are partly to blame.
 So how can we change these statistics?
 Let’s start by debunking common flu shot myths.

 Myth No. 1: The flu shot will make me sick.

-“The flu vaccine is made from an inactivated virus that can’t cause infection with influenza,” says Dr. Robb Rarey.
+“The flu vaccine is made from an inactivated virus that can’t cause influenza,” says Dr. Robb Rarey.
 “This helps your body build the antibodies it needs to fight the first sign of the influenza virus.
-It takes roughly one to two weeks for this to occur, so there is a chance you could contract the flu after the shot, but never because of the shot.”
+It takes roughly one to two weeks for this to occur, so there is a chance you could contract the flu after getting the shot, but you would never get the flu because of the shot.”

-Also, the annual flu shot is formulated to protect you from the strains of influenza you’re most likely to encounter, but it does not protect you from every strain.
-So, there’s always a chance that you will contract a strain of the influenza virus that isn’t covered in the annual flu shot.
+Also, the annual flu shot is formulated to protect you from the strains of influenza you’re most likely to encounter in a given year, but it does not protect you from every strain.
+So, there’s always a chance you will contract a strain of the influenza that isn’t covered in the annual flu shot.